cawooda/lit-scape/README.md

 WHEN I click on a specific book, information about the book such as Author, Date Published and Pages long is displayed.
 THEN if the author's name is clicked, below their name a famous quote of theirs pops up.

+# Learnings

+## Working as a Team

+- Know what you are working towards
+- Find out what each person is good at or experienced in.
+- Know what each person is working on.
+- Ensure code documention helps others understand what you are working on and how it fits in.
+- Make use of project managment tools to track wrork.
+- Code feedback is an important part of all team members understanding the technology and its implementation before its included.
+- Be specific about what the work is, through acceptance criteria, issues, features.
+- Meet often between sessions of work, so that you stay on the same page.

+## Technology
+- Frameworks and libraries can be attractive, but their documentation and customisation must be understood and easy to implement.
+Some have paid and subscription features.
+- Its important to focus on the stage of selecting and comitting to a technology so that consistency is maintained. eg. jquery, vanilla, bootstrap, ui's
+- Developers should see their code as having API' like interfaces with the code of their peers.
+They may not understand the code, but they should be able to know how to interface with it.